WileTheCoyote/CSCI-4830/Feeding-Indicator-Project/README.md

    callback function can turn the light to green in any light cycle, including green.
 A bouncetime parameter will be set to keep the sensor from being triggered more than once in a 30 second time frame.

-   <br /> Green - Dog is happy - "Has just recently been fed"
+   Green - Dog is happy - "Has just recently been fed"
    <br /> Orange - Dog is hungry - "Has not been fed for 12 hours"
    <br /> Red - Dog is Starving - " Has not been fed for 24 hours"